-Just as Samsung did, Huawei unveiled its first folding phone in February at MWC in Barcelona.
+Huawei unveiled its first folding phone in February at MWC in Barcelona.
 The Mate X differs from the Samsung Galaxy Fold mainly in that the screen is on the outside, rather than the inside when folded.
-But following the problems with the Galaxy Fold's screen Huawei has also opted to delay the launch until it is happy that there won't be any premature failures of the folding mechanism and screen.
+But following the problems with the Galaxy Fold's screen Huawei also opted to delay the launch until it is happy that there won't be any premature failures of the folding mechanism and screen.

-When the phone does finally go on sale it is tipped to include the brand-new Kirin 990 processor and an upgraded RYYB camera sensor, according to Neowin.
-Trusted Reviews has also unearthed images at TENAA that reveal a new ToF camera and mention two variants: 6GB RAM/128GB storage and 8GB RAM/256GB storage.
+There are also rumours of an upgraded RYYB camera sensor, according to Neowin.
+Trusted Reviews has also unearthed images at TENAA that reveal a new ToF camera and mention two models: 6GB RAM/128GB storage and 8GB RAM/256GB storage.

 When is the Huawei Mate X release date?